jonnlai/la-patata/README.md

 * The site was developed using "mobile first" development approach to ensure good User Experience for those using mobile phones and other smaller devices.
 * The site is fully responsive across all device sizes.
-* The site uses consistant colors, fonts and designs in all pages.
+* Consistant style, including colors and fonts, were used across all the pages.

 #### Favicon

 * The Favicon is a simple letter P on a light brown background and it uses the same font than the main heading "La Patata".
 The background colour is the same colour that is being used across the site for the headers and footers.
 The letter P stands for patata, potato in Spanish, the name of the business and the main ingredient of the product.

 ![Favicon image](assets/readme-files/favicon.png)

 #### Header